lidixm/houdini_issues/README.md

-# houdini_issues
+# Houdini Issues
-Report your Houdini issues here
+If you have any issues with Houdini, please report an issue.
+Please do NOT submit duplicated issues.